Toxics Use Reduction Planning

 Benefits of Planning

-Through TUR Planning, companies in Massachusetts have reduced their toxic waste by over 66% since 1989.
-At the same time, companies are finding the rewards in savings and in the marketplace from making progress in TUR.
+Through Toxics Use Reduction Planning, companies in Massachusetts have reduced their toxic waste by over 66% since 1989.
+At the same time, companies are finding the rewards in savings and in the marketplace.
 Companies:

 - Gain detailed information about production process efficiency